ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* explain their plan for making all new source code open and reusable.
+* Explain their plan for making all new source code open and reusable.
-* confirm that they own the intellectual property.
+* Confirm that they own the intellectual property.
-* explain how a team in another department can reuse their code.
+* Explain how a team in another department can reuse their code.

 ## Point 9: Use open standards and common government platforms where available.